Het-Joshi/blog/_posts/2023-02-23-Why_your_data_imp.md

 Remember, your data privacy is your own `responsibility`.
 By taking the necessary precautions and staying vigilant, you can `protect yourself` from `potential harm` and enjoy the benefits of the digital world without compromising your privacy.

-I hope this article has helped you understand why `data privacy` matters, even for a common man.
+I hope this article has helped you understand why `data privacy matters, even for a common man`.
 Stay safe and happy browsing!